 disorder

-Used synonymously with "abnormal oscillation."
-In electrical and electronic circuits, this refers to a phenomenon where unintended oscillation occurs at a specific frequency due to design flaws or wiring issues, hindering proper functionality.
-In amplification circuits, it can occur when part of the output feeds back into the input and repeats amplification.
-To prevent abnormal oscillation, accurate design and wiring are crucial.
-As a countermeasure when it has already occurred, changing the element's CL value can be effective.
+It is used synonymously with abnormal oscillation.
+In electrical and electronic circuits, this refers to a phenomenon where oscillation unexpectedly occurs at a specific frequency due to design flaws or wiring defects, disrupting functionality.
+In amplifier circuits, it can occur when part of the output feeds back into the input and is repeatedly amplified.
+Accurate design and wiring are essential to prevent abnormal oscillation.
+As a countermeasure when it has already occurred, changing the CL value of the component is one method.

-In a separate usage distinct from abnormal oscillation, this term also refers to a phenomenon during parallel operation of generators where the rotor vibrates around the synchronous speed due to sudden changes in load or driving torque.
-If the generator's instability increases, it deviates significantly from the synchronous speed and stops due to loss of synchronism.
+In a separate usage distinct from abnormal oscillation, the term also refers to a phenomenon that occurs during parallel operation of generators, where the rotor vibrates before and after the synchronous speed due to sudden changes in load or driving torque.
+If generator instability increases, it deviates significantly from the synchronous speed and stops due to loss of synchronization.